AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 It is recommended that the Administrator adds SMEs for skills if Manual-Only curation is ON.
 Administrator can add SMEs by providing SME points in advance to users with expertise in a skill.
 To know more about how to provide points to  SMEs,  [click here](social-learning-configurations-as-an-admin.md#SubjectMatterExpertsSMEs).

-**No Curation:** All learner’s post gets posted automatically without any content moderation.
+**No Curation:** All learner's post gets posted automatically without any content moderation.

 ![](assets/artboard-6-2x.png)